yoshihikosuzuki/ClassPro/README.md

 - `-T`: Number of threads used.
 Typically there will be almost no gain with a number larger than 16 given a single SSD because of IO bottleneck (with the current implementation, which might be improved in the future).
 - `-P`: Path to the temporary directory where intermediate files are generated.
 - `-N`: Base name of the output files of FASTK executed with `<source>`.
 If not specified, it is automatically inferred by the file name of `<source>`.
 There must exist both `<fastk_root>.hist` and `<fastk_root>.prof` (and the hidden files associated with them).
+- `-M`: Path to a [HIsim](https://github.com/thegenemyers/HI.SIM)'s error model file.
+If not specified, then the default model is used, which usually works well.
 - `-c`: Average sequencing coverage (per diploid; = total bases in reads / haploid genome size).
 If not specified, it is automatically estimated from the k-mer count histogram, which typically works well.
 - `-r`: Average read length in bases.
 A rough estimate is fine.
 - `-s`: If specified, ClassPro also finds seeds for alignment based on the classification result.
 [Preliminary feature]